 From 02/04/19 to 03/04/19 - Brussels, Belgium

 The Network’s consensual approach to improving food and nutrition security inspired the creation of a Global Network against Food Crises.
-Within this framework, the European Commission will host a high-level event on 2-3 April on “Food and agriculture in times of crisis”.
-It aims to mobilise co-ordinated support for long-term solutions to eradicate hunger worldwide and will launch the Global Report on Food Crises 2019.
-Save the date
+Within this framework, the European Commission hosted a high-level event on 2-3 April on “Food and agriculture in times of crisis”.
+It aimed at mobilising co-ordinated support for long-term solutions to eradicate hunger worldwide and launched the Global Report on Food Crises 2019.

-- Set the scene of the current and projected situation with respect to food crises and related trends and drivers based on solid and consensus-based evidence.
+- Setting the scene of the current and projected situation with respect to food crises and related trends and drivers based on solid and consensus-based evidence.

-- Draw political, strategic and operational conclusions and define a roadmap to address food crises, ensure food security and eradicate hunger by 2030.
+- Drawing political, strategic and operational conclusions and define a roadmap to address food crises, ensure food security and eradicate hunger by 2030.